TheDaedalusCrew/community/irc_rules.md

 * If channel owners do not attempt to ensure network rules are followed in their channel, their channel registration may be dropped permanently.

 # Bot rules
 * Any client using automated scripts to interact with the server such as MIRC or Irssi scripts etc. also counts as an IRC bot and must follow these rules.
+(Exceptions to this rule can be found under _scripting rules_.)
 * IRC Bots may not also be used for regular chatting and need to be clearly marked as a bot by setting usermode +B. (/mode botname +B)
 * IRC Bots may not communicate with or react to "users" that have usermode +B set.
 * IRC Bots may not send PM's to users without an action by a user causing this PM.